rr-lab/Zea-Lip/Readme.md

-*Zea Lip Base*: An atlas of glycerolipid species across development in maize B73, CML312 inbreds and Palomero Toluqueño landrace.
+*Zea Lip*: An atlas of glycerolipid species across development in maize B73, CML312 inbreds and Palomero Toluqueño landrace.
 -----------------------------

 Here we present a developmental atlas of maize glycerolipid species.
 We collected tissues from three  maize lines: B73, CML312 and Palomero Toluqueño at different developmental stages, leaf types and areas of the leaf.
 We then analyzed this tissues using HPLC-MS and identified 150 glycerolipid species.